-3.1 To quote from the relevant Brief 'This site lies in an area of archaeological potential recorded on the County Historic Environment Record, in close proximity to medieval artefact scatter (RMA 014) and the findspot of a Roman quern stone (RMA 005).
+3.1 To quote from the relevant Brief 'This site lies in an area of archaeological potential recorded on the County Historic Environment Record, due to its favourable topographic location and proximity to the medieval settlement of Framlingham.
 As a result, there is high potential for the discovery of below-ground heritage assets of archaeological importance within this area, and groundworks associated with the development have the potential to damage or destroy any archaeological remains which exist.'
-The nearby medieval artefact scatter (RMA 014) in all probability being the small vill (settlement) recorded as Bixley in the Domesday Book in the later 11th century.
-In this context it is of interest to note that the 3rd edition 25 inch Ordnance Survey map of the area of 1928 shows a small complex of buildings named Bixley Farm in an area to the north-west of the PDS and this farm is also shown on the parish tithe map of 1840.
-In addition the 1928 map shows an 800 yard rifle range immediately to the north of the area of the PDS with the targets and butts to the north-east.